bbc/bug/docs/pages/development/layout.md

 ## /src/routes

 -   should contain route logic
--   if request params are needed, they should be taken out here
+-   if request params are needed, they should be extracted and passed from here
 -   no req or resp should be passed to services
 -   should return http error codes if problem
 -   no logging?